 Review of Agrarian Studies is the peer-reviewed journal of the Foundation for Agrarian Studies.
 Journal articles are published online on a continuous basis, and online content is aggregated into a print edition twice a year.
-The print edition is available through subscription and direct purchase.
+The print edition (ISSN 2249-4405) is available through subscription and direct purchase.
 The online edition is at present free to all users, and we recommend that you register.
+The Review is indexed by Scopus.

 Current Issue